resteorts/graduate-seminars/README.md

 ## Notes for Students
 - Email your slides to **Prof. Steorts** at least **24 hours before your presentation**.
-- Email your **title, abstract, and bio** (and webpage if available) as soon as possible.
+- Email your **title, abstract, and bio** at least two weeks before your presentation.
 - Presentation length will default to the **shorter format** unless otherwise approved.
 - Be prepared to **introduce your fellow speakers** and lead a short discussion.
 - Check the schedule regularly — it is **your responsibility** to stay up to date.
 - Participation and attendance are required for course credit.
+- Further info regarding the format/expectation are on the 701 canvas page.
+If you do not have access, please send me an email!
+- Announcements regarding 701 will be posted here as well :)